Blackbody thermodynamics in the presence of Casimir's effect: Introduction

 This paper is not concerned with how temperature modifies the Casimir effect.
 At some extent, it is quite the other way around.
 The goal here, akin to the manner in refs. \cite{bro69} and \cite{ken80}, is to explore further how the Casimir effect modifies the ordinary thermodynamics of the blackbody radiation.
 In order to fulfil this task, the work is organized as follows.
 In Sec. \ref{tensor}, we present the asymptotic behaviors of the ensemble average of the stress-energy-momentum tensor, $\left<T_\mu{}_\nu\right>$, of the electromagnetic field in the background of two arbitrarily large and parallel perfect conductor plates, which are neutral.
 The calculation of $\left<T_\mu{}_\nu\right>$ has been implemented in a classic paper in the literature, ref. \cite{bro69}, where it is neatly shown that the components of $\left<T_\mu{}_\nu\right>$ are consistent with thermodynamics.

 In Sec. \ref{quantities}, the energy density in $\left<T_\mu{}_\nu\right>$ is integrated between the plates to obtain the internal energy $U$.
 Then, using $U$ and the stress components in $\left<T_\mu{}_\nu\right>$, we obtain the expressions for the Helmholtz free energy $F$ at high temperatures (and/or large distances between the plates) and at low temperatures (and/or small distances between the plates).
 It turns out that $F$ is a function of temperature $T$, area $A$ of the plates, and distance $d$ between them.
 Accordingly, two different pressures arise: $P_{\parallel}$ which is the pressure parallel to the plates, and $P_{\perp}$ which is the pressure perpendicular to them.
 This anisotropy is fully investigated at the two regimes of temperature mentioned above.
 Various quantities are explored and compared with their counterparts in the ordinary blackbody thermodynamics.
+It should be mentioned that our approach differs from that in previous accounts where only $P_{\perp}$ has been considered to study blackbody thermodynamics in slabs (see, e.g., ref. \cite{mit00}).

 Due to the presence of the Casimir effect, or perhaps more appropriately, due to the presence of boundary conditions, certain thermodynamic quantities that are trivial or ill defined in ordinary blackbody thermodynamics become now non trivial or well defined.
 In Secs. \ref{quantities} and \ref{other quantities} we calculate such new quantities, exploring their thermodynamic meanings.
 Thermodynamic stability is addressed in Sec. \ref{other quantities}.